googleads/googleads-adsense-examples/v2/python/README.md

   $ pip install google_auth_oauthlib
   ```

-2. (No longer needed, check on this) Make sure you can import the client library:
+2. Make sure you can import the client library:

   ```
   $ python
-  >>> import apiclient
+  >>> import googleapiclient
   ```

 3. Execute any of the scripts to begin the auth flow: